FAQs

 Yes…

 - Programmes must have a minimum running time of three minutes.
-This is slightly different for the new Children’s categories so please refer to the full Rules and Guidelines
+Children’s programme entries have no minimum run time

 - To be eligible programmes must air to UK audiences.
 However, if editorial control resides outside of the UK, the programme must enter into the International category